alenweiter/ams/README.md

-# ams
+# AMS
-repository for the group "WeLoveCode"
+Repository for the group "WeLoveCode" - Group 10

 The group members are: